 Charlotte Douglas International Airport (CLT) has been owned and operated by the City of Charlotte for 86 years.
 Established in 1935 and opened as Charlotte Municipal Airport, its name was later changed to Douglas Municipal Airport, honoring former Mayor Ben Elbert Douglas, Sr. The Airport became known as Charlotte Douglas International Airport in 1982.

-CLT provides service to more than 150 destinations throughout the world and averages 700 daily departures.
-The 1.8-million square-foot terminal building contains five concourses and 96 gates.
+CLT provides service to more than 175 destinations throughout the world and averages 700 daily departures.
+The 1.8-million square-foot terminal building contains five concourses and 114 gates.
 It has more than quadrupled in size since opening in 1982.
-CLT is 9th nationwide and 27th worldwide in passengers.
+CLT is 10th nationwide and 32nd worldwide in passengers.
 CLT is the second largest hub for American Airlines, the world's largest airline.
-Additionally, general aviation is operated through Wilson Air Center-CLT, which serves as the executive terminal for four Fortune 500 companies.
+Additionally, general aviation is operated through Wilson Air Center- CLT, which serves as the executive terminal for six Fortune 500 companies.
 Since 1948, the North Carolina Air National Guard has been based at CLT, home to the Guard's 145th Airlift Wing.

 CLT is also a major employment center, with nearly 18,000 workers on site.
-The majority (more than 10,000) are employed by American Airlines, with nearly 8,000 additional workers employed by other airlines, tenants and businesses.
-Charlotte Douglas is also a major contributor to the region's economy, contributing nearly $12 billion in annual economic output, $1.1 billion in state/local taxes, 132,330 jobs for N.C. residents and $5.7 billion in personal income according to a report prepared by the UNCC Center for Transportation Policy Studies.
+The majority (more than 11,000) are employed by American Airlines, with nearly 9,000 additional workers employed by other airlines, tenants and businesses.
+Charlotte Douglas is also a major contributor to the region's economy, CLT contributes $23 billion in annual economic output, $1.1 billion in state/local taxes, 132,330 jobs for N.C. residents and $5.7 billion in personal income according to a report conducted by the North Carolina Department of Transportation Division of Aviation.

 CLT Airport Home Page